There are no tickets available at this time.

 The Leavey Center's structure is one of the more unique in college basketball and has several positives and negatives associated with it.
 I certainly would not characterize it as a typical "gym" as it seems that they have created an arena within a larger building.

 One of the pros is the glass wall façade on one side of the building.
 During afternoon games, this allows natural light to enter the building.
 Another pro is the seating itself.
-It looks like an outdoor venue inside indoor venue.
-Third, it seems that the way the seating is set up allows for a loud atmosphere.
+It looks like an outdoor venue inside an indoor venue.
+Third, it seems that the way the seating is setup allows for a loud atmosphere.
 With just limited attendance this place can get LOUD.

 They have a four-sided scoreboard with video that is hung in the center of the arena.
 A new video board is at one end of the arena flanked by the Final Four banners of the men's basketball team and the women's volleyball team.